nhsconnect/FHIR-CDS/pages/explore/api_get_questionnaire.md

 ## Get Questionnaire ##
 This action is performed by the EMS in order to get a Questionnaire from a selected CDSS.
-As a response to a `ServiceDefinition.$evaluate` operation to request clinical support guidance, a selected CDSS returns a GuidanceResponse resource to the EMS.
-Depending on the stage reached in the triage process, the `GuidanceResponse` resource may contain a relevant question, carried by a referenced `Questionnaire` resource, based on parameters received from the EMS.
 The EMS will get the `Questionnaire` returned by the CDSS, using as a parameter its returned [logical id](http://hl7.org/fhir/STU3/resource.html#id).
 The interaction is performed by an FHIR RESTful [read](https://www.hl7.org/fhir/stu3/http.html#read) interaction.
 <div markdown="span" class="alert alert-success" role="alert">